 The Accounting toolbar is where you can access your church's Funds, Categories, and Accounts.
 You can also generate Reports, add Payees, and create Budgets.

-To get started, you will need to set up your funds, categories, and accounts.
-On our Setting Up Accounting article, you will find a step-by-step video and guide to show you how to get going from start to finish.
+To get started, you will need to set up your Accounts, Funds, and Categories.
+In our Setting Up Accounting article, you will find a step-by-step video and guide to show you how to get going from start to finish.

 ChurchTrac's Limited Accounting Setup Service (CLASS) is available for ministries that want a professional to set things up.